pranjal7842/ReceiptAnalyzer/readme.md

 Looking for more details on Receipt Analyzer API please check out the API's **[GitHub Pages](https://pranjal7842.github.io/ReceiptAnalyzer/)** :books:

-All the markdown files used by Github Pages can be found in **[/docs](https://github.com/pranjal7842/ReceiptAnalyzer/tree/main/docs)** folder.
+All the markdown files used by GitHub Pages can be found in **[/docs](https://github.com/pranjal7842/ReceiptAnalyzer/tree/main/docs)** folder.